 Speaking of mess… how to keep this sensory activity stress-free

 This is a sensory activity, it’s supposed to be messy.
-Let your kid go to town with the paint and the sticky glue.
+Let your kid go to town with the paint or the sticky glitter glue.
 But here are a few tips for how to deal with the mess:

 - Have a rag or an old towel ready nearby to clean up messes if you’re doing this in a place where you don’t want paint or glitter glue stains